vaibhavrajsingh2001/konnect-team-interview-frontend-exercise/README.md

+# Considerations and assumptions

+-   All filters, search, pagination and selected service are stored in the URL.
+This allows for easy sharing of the current state of the application.
+-   I've used a modal to show service details instead of a separate page because there wasn't much data to show for the service details.
+This also allows for a better user experience as the user doesn't have to navigate back and forth between pages when viewing multiple services.
+-   This modal can be closed by either pressing the escape key or clicking outside the modal.
+This is a common pattern for modals and is expected by the user.
+-   The modal opens from the bottom on smaller screens, making it easier to scroll through on mobile.
+-   Every developer avatar has the developer's name and email in it's title attribute.
+This is useful for the user to know who the developer is and to contact them if needed.
+In case of overflowed avatars (more than 3), the details of all overflow developers are added in the title attribute on the extra avatar count element.

+2 libraries were also added to the project:

+-   `date-fns` for getting the relative time of the last updated date.
+I could've written a custom function to do this by extracting the diff of days, months and years from last updated date and current date, but `date-fns` is a well tested and widely used library which accomodates for edge cases like leap years, better approximation, etc. It's also tree-shakable so it doesn't add much to the bundle size since I'm only using one util method from it.
+-   `vue-router-mock` to mock vue router in the tests.
+This is a simple library that allows for easy mocking of the router in the tests.
+This is used to mock the router in the tests for the `ServiceCatalog` component.

+## Composables

+-   `usePagination` is a separate composable so that it can be easliy dropped in any component that needs pagination.
+This allows for reusability and separation of concerns.
+-   `useQueryParams` is a composable that allows for easy updation of the URL query parameters.
+This allows for easy sharing of the current state of the application.
+-   `useServices` is a composable that fetches the services from the API and allows search via the `q` query parameter.
+This composable then passes the services to the `usePagination` composable to paginate the services, which is finally consumed to show the list of services.

+## Components

+All components are built without any business logic and are only responsible for rendering the UI.
+All data is passed via props.
+This makes understanding flow of data easier.

+The main component is `ServiceCatalog` which is responsible for showing the list of services.
+All data fetching happens inside it and all state is also stored in it.
+This makes it the single source of truth for all data on the page.

+Tests for all common components are under the `components/common/tests` directory and tests for the `service` components are under the `components/service/tests` directory.
+I've used snapshot testing and unit testing.

+Common components:

+-   `KModal` is a base component for creating modals.
+-   `KAvatar` is a base component for using avatars.
+-   `KAvatarGroup` uses `KAvatar` to show a group of avatars and also handles the overflow of avatars.
+-   `KPagination` is a drop in component to show pagination.
+-   `AppHeader` is for the navbar at the top of the page.

+`Service` components:

+-   `ServiceDetailsModal` is the modal component that shows the details and versions of the selected service.
+Can be closed via escape key or clicking outside the modal.
+-   `ServiceVersionCard` are the card components used inside `ServiceDetailsModal` to show the versions of a service.
+-   `ServiceCard` is the card component used on the service catalog page to show the details of a service.
+-   `ServiceMetrics` are used inside `ServiceCard` to show the metrics of a service.

 # Welcome

 Please take the time to read through all of the sections below; we want you to do great! :rocket: